MusbahuTijjani/COEN807_Student_Performance_ML/data/README_dataset.txt

 Cortez, P., and Silva, A. (2008).
 Using data mining to predict secondary school student performance.

 Note:
 The dataset is included here for reproducibility.
-If a submission platform restricts dataset upload size, provide the source URL above and the instructions in README.md.